Elbogen, Ismar. Jewish Liturgy: A Comprehensive History. Philadelphia: Jewish Publication Society, 1993.

 Jews are directed to engage in formal worship services three times a day: in the evening (Ma’ariv), in the morning ( S hacharit), and in the afternoon (Minchah).
 Additional blessings are recited prior to and following meals and on special occasions and holidays.
 Prayers are collected in the siddur, the compendium of liturgy that reflect the core beliefs of Judaism.
 The liturgy is a window into the unfolding history of the Jewish people, their faith, their relationship with G-d, with other people, with time and place, and to E retz Yisrael.
 One of the most progressive 19th century thinkers, Franz Rosenzweig, maintained that the prayer book is the enduring “sum and substance of the whole of historical Judaism, its handbook and memorial tablet.”
 The liturgy contains biblical passages and rabbinic reflections that praise, thank, and declare the wonder of the G-d’s creation.
 In studying the liturgy and prayers for special occasions at home or in the synagogue, one can see both the physical place and the spiritual aspiration of Zion continually identified.
 While it has evolved over two millennia, the basic structure and core content of the Siddur and the special prayers for home and synagogue were codified and have been set for worship since the early rabbinic period, about the 6th century of the common era.
-The following are a sampling of prayers and blessings that make reference to Zion.

 Additional Commemorative Days